A Course on "Theoretical aspects of machine learning" (SS 21)

 - The first lecture was held on Tuesday (20th April 2021) via zoom.

 - The interested students can register in the URM for the course or they can email to me.

 - Machine learning admits a very broad set of practical applications such as: Text or document classification, Natural language processing, Speech processing applications, Computer vision applications and fraud detection, etc. Most prediction problems found in practice can be cast as learning problems and the practical application area of machine learning keeps expanding.
 The techniques discussed in this course can be used to derive solutions for all of these problems.

 - This course provides fundamental modern topics in machine learning while providing the theoretical basis, mathematical approach and conceptual tools needed for the discussion and justification of algorithms.
-The students learn the mathematical foundations of supervised learning theory, neural networks, support vector machines and kernel methods.
+We covered the following topics in our course: